zachriggle/ida-splode/README.md

 ## Tips

-- If PageHeap isn't enabled (`+hpa`), it will waste a lot of time looking for heap metadata at instrumentation-time.
+- If PageHeap isn't enabled (`+hpa`), it will waste a lot of time [looking for heap metadata at instrumentation-time](https://github.com/zachriggle/ida-splode/blob/master/src/symbolic-heap.cpp#L207).
 - For whatever reason, if `_NT_SYMBOL_PATH` includes any `SYM*` paths versus just local paths, it won't resolve symbols.
 Use `_NT_SYMBOL_PATH=C:\symbols` or similar.
 - There are lots of twiddly bits to turn on and off.
-See `knobs.cpp`.
+See [`knobs.cpp`](https://github.com/zachriggle/ida-splode/blob/master/src/knobs.cpp).
 - This is generally intended to be run off-line.
 Pin alone will make execution slow; my instrumentation has not been profiled or optimized for speed.
-    - If you're not using a module white-list, expect everything to be painfully slow.
-For example `-mw iexplore.exe`.
-Otherwise, you'll be instrumenting the innards of `msvcrt`, `kernel32`, etc.
+    - If you're not using a module white-list, [only the main executable will be instrumented](https://github.com/zachriggle/ida-splode/blob/master/src/ida-splode.cpp#L98).
+Syntax for the whitelist is `-m foo.exe -m bar.dll` and is [case-insensitive](https://github.com/zachriggle/ida-splode/blob/master/src/named-image-instrumenter.cpp#L20).
     - To speed things up, consider using the `-r` option to limit instrumentation to inside the scope of a particular routine (so you can skip all the start-up stuff).
-For example, `-r iexplore!InterestingFunction`.
+For example, `-r demo!TestCustomMalloc`.

 ## Presentation